loadsmart/culture/practices/coding.md

 ### Terminology

-Use meaningful names and concepts in variables, functions and classes.
+Use meaningful names and concepts in variables, functions, and classes.
 Domain-related terms help in understanding the code.

 ### Abstraction

 Raise the level of abstraction.
-If code is bloated and hard-to-change, it is probably missing a level of abstraction.
+If code is bloated and hard to change, it is probably missing a level of abstraction.

 ### Test-Drive

 Consider writing the test code before writing or changing the implementation code.
-Or, as at least, try thinking about the testing scenarios before implementing the code.
+Or, at least, try thinking about the testing scenarios before implementing the code.
 So that it is clear when the code changes have achieved the implementation goal.

 ### Simplicity